 Many restaurant customers are families with children under 12.
-Still, it’s often easy to overlook kids this demographic as vital parts of a restaurant’s service and marketing strategy.
+Still, it’s often easy to overlook this demographic as vital parts of a restaurant’s service and marketing strategy.
 Why should you be sure to pay attention to this segment?

 “Parties with children under 12 account for $17.7 billion in annual restaurant spending,” says Ian Davidson, brand insight senior manager for C3, a marketing agency that specialized in children and family promotions.